ruthlesscalm/fm-four-card-section/README.md

 ## 📄 License

-This project is licensed under the [MIT License](../LICENSE).
+This project is licensed under the [MIT License](./LICENSE).
-You're free to use, modify, and distribute with credit to **Ruthless Calm**.
+You're free to use, modify, and distribute with credit to **Pavan Gowda S R**.